mattvonrocketstein/openvpn-ubuntu-ansible-terraform/README.md

 ## About

-This project is a top-to-bottom [OpenVPN](https://openvpn.net/) setup for ubuntu on AWS, using Terraform to create the EC2 resources and security groups, and Ansible to setup VPN users.
+This project is a top-to-bottom [OpenVPN](https://openvpn.net/) setup for Ubuntu on AWS, using Terraform to create the EC2 resources and security groups, and Ansible to setup VPN users.

 In terms of server configuration, the heavy lifting for this project is mostly courtesy of the excellent [Stouts.openvpn](https://github.com/Stouts/Stouts.openvpn) ansible role.
 What this repository does on top of that is:

-  * pin the Ansible role and the Ubuntu AMI at known-working versions
+  * Pins the Ansible role and the Ubuntu AMI at known-working versions (currently Ubuntu Trusty)
-  * add extra Ansible to forward *everything* from clients through the VPN
+  * Adds extra Ansible to forward *everything* from clients through the VPN
-  * provide modular Terraform that sets up the AWS server/security groups to work with OpenVPN
+  * Provides modular Terraform that sets up the AWS server/security groups to work with OpenVPN
-  * provide a Makefile helps to execute both the Terraform and the Ansible and inject parameters from environment variables
+  * Provides a Makefile helps to execute both the Terraform and the Ansible and inject parameters from environment variables

 ## Prerequisites